 After all, when’s the last time you heard somebody say they needed to include their credit card travel miles on their income tax return?
 The answer is probably, never.

-That doesn’t mean credit card rewards aren’t taxable.
+That doesn’t mean credit cards for travel rewards aren’t taxable.
 In most cases, you never have to pay taxes on your credit card rewards.
 But it’s always good to know when you might.

 When Are Credit Card Rewards Taxable?